PDC-support/benchmarks-procurement/benchmarks/PowerFLOW/README.md

 The vendors should contact PDC (ragge@pdc.kth.se) to get access to a RLM license server at PDC for the benchmarking test, if required.
-Version 6-2019 of Powerflow should be used for the benchmark.
+Version 6-2019 of Powerflow must be used for the benchmark.

 Powerflow 6-2019 can be acquired from [www.3ds.com](https://www.3ds.com/).